anoma/nspec/docs/tutorial/engines/index.md

-a _fixed_ finite number of state transition functions such that the behaviour of every (correct and non-faulty) engine instance in an Anoma instance is determined by exactly one of these state transition functions.
+a _fixed_ finite number of state transition functions such that the behaviour of every (correct and non-faulty) engine instance in an Anoma instance is determined by exactly one of these state transition functions.<!-- add footnote to engine system locale ["axiom" state_partition](https://github.com/anoma/formanoma/blob/915039faa7cfe77c2998b309ef65b671e604fead/Types/Engine.thy#L192) -->

 !!! definition

-	We call the set of all engine instances that share the same state transition function an _engine type._
+	We call the set of all engine instances that share the same state transition function the _engine type_ of the state transition function.

 We now describe in more detail the "internal" structure of each engine instance; this is also a deliberate design choice.